 Two friends on their way up to the Kasuga shrine, on the lower slope of Mt.
 Kasuga.
 The shrine was founded in 768 by the ancestor of the Fujiwara family, which ruled Nara for several centuries after the city was no longer the national capital.

 The approach passes some 3,000 stone lanterns, lit twice yearly on February third or fourth and August fourteenth or fifteenth.

-Many carry paper notices mentioning the person who paid for the candle last placed in the lantern.
+Many of the lanterns carry paper notices mentioning the person who paid for the most recent candle.

 Along the path: a small shrine in the style of the Kasuga shrines themselves.

 The path leads to a brightly colored gallery enclosing the shrines.

 The lanterns cluster thicker.

 We're now close to the gallery with the shrines themselves.